tc39/proposal-smart-pipelines/readme.md

 ### Alternative solutions explored
 There are a number of other ways of potentially accomplishing the above use cases.
 However, the authors of this proposal believe that the smart pipe operator may be the best choice.
-[TO DO]
+[TODO]

 ## Appendix • Explanation of nomenclature
 <details open>